1961 Goldsboro B-52 crash: Mark 39 Mod 2 nuclear bombs

 At some point in the above sequence, not indicated in declassified documents (possibly because of its classified nature), "squibs" on the Los Alamos Laboratory 1A Valve Mechanism would fire and cause the gas from the boost reservoir to be injected into the "primary" of the bomb.
 (Note: The ordering of events in some of the documents seems to indicate that the triggering of the boost gas would have been done by a line which was enabled by the arming of the MC-722 Arm/Safe switch.
 For example, the table included in Speer's observer report, which is ordered to show "subsequent progress of the fusing/firing sequence," notes the status of the tritium reservoirs after the status of the Arm/Safe Switch, and before the status of the High Voltage Thermal Battery (triggered by the timer).
-Neither of the weapons at Goldsboro had their tritium reservoir "squibs" actuated, despite Weapon No. 1's timer having run down and successfully triggered its High Voltage Thermal Battery.
+Neither of the weapons at Goldsboro had their tritium reservoir "squibs" actuated, despite Weapon No.1's timer having run down and successfully triggered its High Voltage Thermal Battery.
 This occasioned no obvious comment in the post-mortem accounts, suggesting this was as expected, which would be the case if the tritium reservoirs were only dischargeable if the Arm/Safe switch was set to "arm".)

-By the time of the Goldsboro accident, the MC-722 Arm/Safe switch had been replaced in some Mark 39 Mod 2 units with another switch, the MC-1288 Arm/Safe switch, which also restricted the charging of the low-voltage thermal battery if the switch was in the "Safe" position.
+By the time of the Goldsboro accident, the MC-772 Arm/Safe switch had been replaced in some Mark39 Mod2 units with another switch, the MC-1288 Arm/Safe switch, which also restricted the charging of the low-voltage thermal battery if the switch was in the "Safe" position.
 This was done to ensure additional safety for the weapons, and would remove the need for safing pins in the pullout rods.
-This modification (designated as Alt 197) had been approved in January 1960, but had not been performed on either of the bombs involved in the Goldsboro accident.
-(Note: In another B-52 crash a few weeks later, in Yuba City, California, the weapons involved did have Alt 197 applied to them, but the low-voltage thermal batteries were nonetheless activated in one of the weapons despite the MC-1288 Arm/Safe switches being in the "Safe" position.
+This modification (designated as Alt197) had been approved in January 1960, but had not been performed on either of the bombs involved in the Goldsboro accident.
+(Note: In another B-52 crash a few weeks later, in Yuba City, California, the weapons involved did have Alt197 applied to them, but the low-voltage thermal batteries were nonetheless activated in one of the weapons despite the MC-1288 Arm/Safe switches being in the "Safe" position.
 According to the Defense Atomic Support Agency, "post-mortem analysis indicates a probable cause of the activation of the low voltage thermal batteries of the one weapon was a cable short which permitted the energy from the MC-845 Bisch Generator to bypass the MC-1288 Arm/Safe Switch.
 It is suspected that the MC-845 pulse resulted from the mechanical shock sustained upon impact and was passed to the MC-640 [thermal batteries] through one of the possible random short circuits.")

-For a parachute delivery, the Mark 39 would need to be released between 3500 ft and 5700 ft above the target.
+For a parachute delivery, the Mark39 would need to be released between 3500 ft and 5700 ft above the target.
 For a free-fall delivery, it would need to be released at least 35000 ft above the target, or else it would hit the ground prior to the timer circuit completing its countdown and the X-Unit being charged.